 - You change jobs or retire.
 When your daily commute changes, your insurance could change as well.

 Compare car insurance quotes from 30+ providers in a single search.
 Start saving money today on the premiums you pay.

-While most insurance companies are on top of this and will take that charge off right away on renewal, it’s good to be aware of when you should no longer be charged.
-If you don’t see a reduction on renewal, give your insurance company a call and find out what’s going on.
+In general, tickets will stay with you for three years and at fault collisions will follow you for six years.
+Set up a reminder to follow up with your insurance provider when the ticket or collision is a distant memory.
+While most insurance companies are on top of this and will take that charge off at renewal, it’s good to be aware of when you should no longer be charged.
+If you don’t see a reduction, give your insurance company a call and find out what’s going on.

 Moving is a major change in your life, and it can change your car insurance rates for the better in more than one way.
-First of all, each postal code has its own risk level in terms of theft and accident statistics.
+First, each postal code has its own risk level in terms of theft and accident statistics.
 That means that if you move to a neighbourhood where these statistics are lower, you will likely see a reduction in rates.

-Additionally, if you move closer to where you work, the shorter commuting distance can mean another reduction in your rates.
-While you wouldn’t move just to reduce rates or choose your new home based on it, it’s good to be aware of how the move can affect premiums.
-Getting quotes for potential new homes from your insurance company will help you to understand how it can change your rates for the better.
+Additionally, if you move closer to where you work, the shorter commuting distance can mean another reduction in your auto insurance rates.
+While you wouldn’t move just to reduce your rates or choose a new home based on it, it’s good to be aware of how moving can affect your premiums.